Indiana's Forests

 Help IFA continue our work to protect forests all across the state.

-Support IFA’s forest preservation campaigns by clicking the Donate/Join button below.
+Support IFA’s forest preservation campaigns by clicking the Donate button at the top of the page.
 Thank you!

 Why Forests Matter